blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 ### The entrypoint script

-The entrypoint starts each service in order, waits for dependencies, then runs IRRd in the foreground.
+The entrypoint script is the startup script for the container.
+It starts each service in order, waits for dependencies, then runs IRRd in the foreground.

+Because the database and Redis live in the same container, the script also bootstraps the `irrd` database, loads any bundled RPSL data and creates a Web UI admin account.
+Waiting for each dependency avoids race conditions during startup.

 Create *entrypoint.sh*: